storageos/deploy/README.md

-# Demos
+# Deploy

-Repository created to host examples of StorageOS usage and setup.
+Repository created to host StorageOS installation precedures and examples of usage and setup.